partner0831/partner0831/README.md

   </table>
 ### About Me:
  <summary><strong>What i am learning/working on these days</strong></summary>
-  - 🔭 I currently work as a Frontend Web Engineer </br>
+  - 🔭 I currently work as a Full Stack Web Engineer </br>
-  - 📱 I also worked on and studied about Mobile Hybrid </br>
+  - 📱 I also worked on and studied about Blockchain </br>
-  - 🌱 I'm currently exploring the world of nodejs </br>
+  - 🌱 I'm currently exploring the world of Solana </br>
   - 🌎 Deploying web app to server and manage database <br/>
   - 💬 Ask me about anything. </br>
   - ⚡ Fun facts: ... </br>